All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): Introduction

 While all this may be surprising on the first glance and it is one of the novelties of this paper, we want to stress at this point some of the main differences between EPPA and Ramsey.
 (Further open problems will be in Section~\ref{sec:conclusion}.)

 Both EPPA and the Ramsey property imply the amalgamation property (see Observation~\ref{obs:eppaamalgamation} and~\cite{Nevsetril2005}) and have strong consequences for the \Fraisse{} limits.
-Nonetheless, not every amalgamation class has EPPA or the Ramsey property, and in fact one can not even ask for a ``reasonable'' expansion with EPPA or the Ramsey property.
+Nonetheless, not every amalgamation class has EPPA or the Ramsey property.
 While there is a meaningful conjecture motivating the classification program of Ramsey classes (see \cite{Hubicka2016,Bodirsky2011a}), for the classification of EPPA classes this is not yet the case.

-The classification programme for EPPA classes was initiated in~\cite{Evans2,Evans3} by giving examples of classes with non-trivial EPPA expansion.
+The classification programme for EPPA classes was initiated in~\cite{Evans2,Evans3} by giving examples of classes with a non-trivial EPPA expansion.
+(See also the survey by the first author~\cite{hubika2020structural}.)
 There exist many classes which have a non-trivial Ramsey expansion but fail to have a non-trivial EPPA expansion.
 Examples include the class of all finite linear orders or the class of all finite finite partially ordered sets.
-On the other hand, the authors are not aware of any classes with EPPA for which it is known that their Ramsey expansion needs to fix all vertices.
+On the other hand, to the author's best knowledge, whenever a Ramsey expansion of an EPPA class is known, the expansion only adds a ``small amount of information'' (compared to what is promised for $\omega$-categorical structures by~\cite[Theorem 4.5]{Kechris2012}).

-The correspondence between the structural conditions for EPPA and Ramsey classes then motivates the following conjecture. \begin{conjecture} Every class with EPPA has a precompact Ramsey expansion. \end{conjecture} (See, for example \cite{NVT14} for a definition of a precompact expansion.)
-Classes known to have EPPA where the existence of a precompact Ramsey expansion is open include the class of all finite groups~\cite{Siniora2,paolini2018automorphism} and the class of all finite skew-symmetric bilinear forms~\cite{Evans2005}.
+The correspondence between the structural conditions for EPPA and Ramsey classes then motivates the following conjecture. \begin{conjecture} Every strong amalgamation class with EPPA has a precompact Ramsey expansion. \end{conjecture} (See Section~\ref{sec:amalg} for a definition of strong amalgamation and for example~\cite{NVT14} for a definition of a precompact expansion.)
+Note that this conjecture implies every $\omega$-categorical structure with EPPA having a precompact Ramsey expansion.
+Classes known to have EPPA where it is not known if they have a precompact Ramsey expansion include the class of all finite groups~\cite{Siniora2,paolini2018automorphism} and the class of all finite skew-symmetric bilinear forms\footnote{David M. Evans, personal communication.
+See also~\cite{Cherlin2003}.}.
 More open problems are listed in Section~\ref{sec:conclusion}.